-If you are going to apply to a school under their medical/social criterion, you must upload additional supporting documents as attachments with your online application before 11.59pm on 31 October 2021.
+If you're going to apply to a school under their medical/social criterion, you must upload additional supporting documents as attachments with your online application before 11.59pm on 31 October 2022.
 Documents may include a recent medical or social report and/or a letter from a professional.

 Looked after children (LAC) and previously looked after children (PLAC) in England

 For the purposes of school admissions, a ‘looked after child’ is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.